Point

 From

-there, we'll drive to the legendary Pt.
+Ohio, we drive to the legendary Pt.
 Pelee, a penninsula pointing

 migrant songbirds crossing the lake.
 We'll hope for a fallout, but